dawnwallet/dawn-key-management/README.md

 ```

 #### Signature
   It resolves a signature given the digest.
 You may only sign digests if the address injected has been encrypted before.
-If not, an `notImported` error will be thrown.
+If not, a `notImported` error will be thrown.
 ```Swift
   account.signDigest([])
 ```